g0t4/mcp-server-commands/README.md

   - script is passed over STDIN
   - `run_script` == `run_command` + script over STDIN
   - Claude has been pretty creative with this, i.e. using `cat` as the interpreter to create new files!

+> [!WARNING]
+> Be careful what you ask this server to run!
+> In Claude Desktop app, use `Approve Once` (not `Allow for This Chat`) so you can review each command, use `Deny` if you don't trust the command.
+> Permissions are dictated by the user that runs the server.
+> DO NOT run with `sudo`.

 ## Prompts